buraglio/getapr-golang/README.md

 Markdown
 # GetAPR - Advanced Path Reporter

 A Go implementation of network path analysis tool that tests connectivity between source and destination addresses with strict interface binding and IPv6 zone awareness.
-Like its progenitor, its intention is to provide address pairs with latency details that can be used to determine the best possible pair of addresses instead of returning a list of destination addresses, it returns a list of source and destination address pairs.
-This mitigates the problem of the operating system choosing an inappropriate source address.
+Like its progenitor, its intention is to provide address pairs with latency details that can be used to determine the best possible pair of addresses.
+Instead of returning a list of destination addresses, it returns a list of source and destination address pairs, ranked based on latency and [rfc6724-update](https://datatracker.ietf.org/doc/draft-ietf-6man-rfc6724-update/).
+In theory, this mitigates the problem of the operating system choosing an inappropriate source address and lays a foundation of being able to choose other criteria for SA/DA pairing.
 Nevertheless, upper layer code needs to cycle through the list of address pairs until it makes a successful connection.
-There is probably a lot of room for improvement.
+There is definitely a lot of room for improvement, but the foundation is at least a working example of another option for SA/DA pairing.

 ## Features